 Let’s say, we need to conduct a course on –“Improving basic computer skills” that may have 10 modules and has an assessment after course completion.
 On successful completion, a course completion certificate will be awarded to the student.

-Course creation: The admin will have to configure the course on the LMS.
-You will then have to upload the necessary eLearning courses on to the LMS.
+Course creation: The admin will have to configure the course on the Learning Management System.
+You will then have to upload the necessary eLearning courses onto the LMS.
 The content may be sourced from elsewhere and procured in a relevant format.
 Course creation can be delegated to a teacher role and can be approved by the administrator role too.

 The LMS administrator has other responsibilities like user creation and role mapping, reviewing e-learning content, technical support, troubleshooting, and maintaining the LMS system among others.

-Besides access to managing enrollments to your courses, you can also manage discussion forums, moderation, and monitoring course progress.
+Besides access to managing enrollments to your courses, you can also manage discussion forums and monitor course progress.
 Access to data analytics for insights on course statistics and learner analytics will be helpful for improving courses in the future.